 - literacy - mathematics - understanding the world - o expressive arts and design - Finally, the EYFS curriculum is enriched with specialist activities such as music and German - All subjects from Reception to Year 6 are planned thoroughly, ensuring progression of skills is evident.
 The planning has three strands.
 Long Term plans provide a brief overview of the topics to be taught.
 Medium Term Plans are the schemes of work.
 Weekly plans are the short-term planning.
 The weekly planning is based on the medium-term plans but adapted for each group of pupils.
 All plans are stored in the Junior School's common planning area. - The subject coordinators are responsible for keeping up to date with curriculum development and government initiatives, update plans, suggest new topics and find new resources accordingly. - Where a completely new scheme of work is written this will generally be a collaborative task with several staff involved.
 Subject coordinators are expected to update subject policies as necessary. - Staff are provided with INSET.
-They are encouraged to develop areas of interest, implement new initiatives and share expertise. - All staff are encouraged to share skills, ideas and resources, participate in peer lesson observation, and learn from one another. - NQTs and other new or inexperienced staff are given appropriate support, including a mentor. - The Head Teacher, Deputy Head or subject leaders analyse assessment data and use this information to implement new initiatives.
+They are encouraged to develop areas of interest, implement new initiatives and share expertise. - All staff are encouraged to share skills, ideas and resources, participate in peer lesson observation, and learn from one another. - NQTs and other new or inexperienced staff are given appropriate support, including a mentor. - The Head of Junior and Infants and/or subject leaders analyse assessment data and use this information to implement new initiatives.
 Assessment data is analysed carefully and is used to inform planning, teaching and to monitor progress - The JSMT organise regular lesson observations, and work scrutinies, at least twice a year.
-These are conducted either by the Head or by subject coordinators.
-The two formal scrutinies carried out by the Head or Assistant Head are followed by individual written feedback to staff and whole-school feedback in a staff meeting, specifically set aside.
+The two formal scrutinies are followed by individual written feedback to staff and whole-school feedback in a staff meeting, specifically set aside.